 ClinCode - Computer-Assisted Clinical ICD-10 Coding for improving efficiency and quality in healthcare

 This project will develop a Computer-Assisted Coding (CAC) tool for ICD-10 coding for Norwegian electronic health records and specifically for the discharge letter.
-There are over 20 000 ICD-10 diagnosis codes for Norwegian divided into 22 chapters.
+There are over 20 000 ICD-10 diagnosis codes for Norwegian, which are divided into 22 chapters.
 The codes are hierarchical in 3 levels and each code has a textual description.
-One or several of these ICD-10 codes are assigned to the patient's discharge summary by the physician both for medical and for administrative purposes.
-The process of assigning codes is difficult and time consuming and it is also shown that up to 41 percent of the manually assigned main diagnosis maybe wrong or sometimes missing.
+One or several of these ICD-10 codes are assigned to the patient's discharge summary by the physician, both for medical and for administrative purposes.
+The process of assigning codes is difficult and time consuming and it is also shown that up to 41 percent of the manually assigned main diagnosis may be wrong or sometimes missing.

 The CAC tool will reduce coders workload and improve overall code quality.
 High-quality codes enable efficient data reuse, promoting fast knowledge generation in healthcare, thereby laying foundations for personalized medicine, more efficient health management, and, subsequently, higher quality of care.

 The project builds on the clinical text mining research activities started in the incubator project, NorKlinTekst (HNF1395-18), funded by Helse Nord in 2017.